dulcedu/BlockchainPublicRegulationFabric-Food/README.md

     composer archive create -t dir -n . -a ./dist/food-supply.bna
     ```

-4. Next, the new archive file can be installed to the blockchain network.
+4. Next, the generated BNA file can be installed to the blockchain network.

     ```
     composer network install -c PeerAdmin@hlfv1 -a ./dist/food-supply.bna